 Barbecued smoked sausages shouldn’t just be for those summer cookouts!
-There’s nothing wrong with eating then any night of the week (if your blood pressure allows).
+There’s nothing wrong with eating then any night of the week.

 No Need to Stick With One Sausage!

 (The great thing about these recipes is that you don’t have to stick with using a specific type of smoked sausage.

 We found that these recipes will work any choice of sausage.
 You can use beef sausage, andouille sausage, bologna, Polish sausage, saveloy, chicken sausage or pork sausage!

 We have put together some delicious recipes that use smoked sausage (including pizza).
 So make sure you give one of 7 fantastic smoked sausage recipes a try!

 Table of contents

 Nothing beats sausage with potatoes!
 It’s tasty and hits the spot!
 Even if you’re short of time, this smoked sausage recipe is sure to impress!

 With this recipe, you won’t have to preheat the oven, and there isn’t a lot of prep work that needs to be done.
 All you need is a single skillet pan, and you’re good to go!

 The end product is delightfully delectable.
 You also won’t need to wash a separate skillet at the end of your cooking session, as everything’s all in one pan.